PLEASE READ: If your CD

 CD cartridge and press the “source select” button 6 times.
 This will

-put the CD-20 in the CD mode and should start playing the first CD.
+put the Model 20 in the CD mode and should start playing the first CD.
 If

-the CD-20 makes the loading sound on each of the 6 CD’s but no sound
+the Model 20 makes the loading sound on each of the 6 CD’s but no sound

 is heard thru the headphones then the CD mechanism is defective.